CapacitorSet/box-js/README.md

  You can analyze these by yourself, or you can automatically submit them to Malwr, VirusTotal or a Cuckoo sandbox: for more information, run `box-export --help`.

+ >For further isolation, it is recommended to run the analysis in a temporary Docker container.
+Consult `integrations/README.md` for more information.

 ## Batch usage

 While box.js is typically used on single files, it can also run batch analyses.
 You can simply pass a list of files or folders to analyse: